Alignment Tuning for Large Language Models: A Data-Centric Lens on Alignment Data Pipelines

 Key Points

-- Decomposes alignment data construction into three stages.
+- Decomposes alignment data into response synthesis, preference evaluation, and instantiation.

-- Identifies design trade-offs and failure modes in existing methods.
+- Identifies recurring design trade-offs in existing alignment methods.

-- Outlines open challenges for alignment data pipelines.
+- Outlines open challenges in alignment data pipelines for evolving objectives.

 Article Excerpt